 1.1 Purpose of Report

 This report presents the Total Maximum Daily Load (TMDL) for nitrate (NO3), which was determined to cause the impairment of Jackson Blue Spring and its receiving water, Merritts Mill Pond.
-These waterbodies are in the Chipola River Planning Unit of the Apalachicola–Chipola Basin.
+These waterbodies are located in the Chipola River Planning Unit of the Apalachicola–Chipola Basin.
 Jackson Blue Spring and Merritts Mill Pond were verified by the Florida Department of Environmental Protection (Department) as impaired by nutrients and were included on the Verified List of impaired waters for the Apalachicola–Chipola Basin that was adopted by Secretarial Order in May 2009.
-The TMDL establishes the allowable level of nutrient loadings to Jackson Blue Spring and Merritts Mill Pond that would restore these waterbodies so that they meet their applicable water quality criteria for nutrients.
+The TMDL establishes the allowable level of nutrient loadings to Jackson Blue Spring and Merritts Mill Pond that would restore these waterbodies so that they meet their applicable water quality criterion for nutrients.
 This report will be used as the basis for discussions during the development of the Basin Management Action Plan (BMAP).

 1.2 Identification of Waterbody